phpmyadmin/phpmyadmin/doc/intro.rst

 Supported features
 ------------------

-Using PHP MyAdmin currently we can perform the following:
+Using PHP MyAdmin currently we can perform the following functions:

 * create,browse and drop,rename and edit databases, tables,columns and indexes
 * Run all SQL and MariaDB queries and obtain multiple results.